"Each step forward has a sacred meaning of its own" Sri Chinmoy

 After Frome came another succession of hills and drags - nothing you would call a climb as such, but nothing flat either - and then I found myself on the edge of Longleat wondering if the road was open or closed.
 The signs all seemed ambiguous - they said it was closed on the main panel but had cycle signs in the corners that implied bikes could go through.
 One sign was clearly capable of being rotated so it could be either open or closed but it was cunningly positioned at 45 degrees so it was a 50/50 call if I could go in or not.
 I just kept riding until I came to a rising barrier with an intercom - I could have just squeezed past it as there was a foot of tarmac either side of the riser, but I hit the button and asked if I could come in on a bike.
 No point riding miles only to get nicked for some covid infringement or be turned back by someone officious in a landrover, I thought.
 The polite guy on the intercom said I was welcome to ride through so long as I stuck to the road and didn't stop, so it was worth asking after all.
 He even droppped the riser for me so I could roll over the cattle grid (or is it a buffalo grid?) and enter the park.

 I saw two other riders at the front of Longleat House grabbing a selfie by the huge lion statue, but otherwise the grounds were deserted.
 I wondered if I would see any of the animals - but of course the main enclosure is not accessible by bike (well hidden behind a high lion-proof fence) and anyway, offering myself as a snack for the lions would not have been smart.
 I looked over at the lake as I passed but there was no sign of the hippos in the water or gorillas who live on the island.
-I climbed slowly up the lane towards the exit and just as I was leaving I did get a sighting of some wildlife - a field full of grazing zebra - and as a bonus, a ring-tailed lemur looking out at me through the wire.
+I climbed slowly up the lane towards the exit and just as I was leaving I did get a sighting of some wildlife - a field full of grazing zebra - and as a bonus, a ring-tailed lemur looking out at me through a wire-mesh covered window.
 Having agreed not to stop, I didn't pause for photos.

 Coming out of Longleat the route hit the Wiltshire Cycleway and there was a succession of idyllic villages strung out along the hilly lanes.
 My legs were holding up well - feeling emptied out on every ascent then recovering just in time for the next one.
 Around Norton and Hinton I recognised stretches I had ridden on my way to Germany back in 2018.
 Finally I came into Midford and picked up the Two Tunnels Greenway, which at least meant no more serious climbing and hopefully no more losing the route.